aygulmardanova/realtime-clustering/README.md

 * Streaming KMeans (MLlib, Spark Streaming)
 * CluStream (StreamDM)

-First, packaged streamDM.jar lib have to be added to module dependencies.
 [StreamDM](http://huawei-noah.github.io/streamDM/) is a new open source software for mining big data streams using Spark Streaming.

 ## Preparations